mariganeshkumar/mariganeshkumar.github.io/_pages/about.md

   - /about.html
 ---

-Mari Ganesh Kumar is currently a doctoral student in the Department of Computer Science and Engineering at the Indian Institute of Technology Madras.
-His research focus is on applied machine learning and signal processing to bio-signals.
-He has worked with Speech, EEG, and Neuronal signals and have published multiple papers.
-He was awarded the medal for the best outgoing student for his undergraduate degree from the Thiagarajar College of Engineering, Anna University
+I am currently working as a Machine Learning Engineer with MTX Group.
+I have completed my doctoral research at the Department of Computer Science and Engineering at the Indian Institute of Technology Madras.
+My thesis research focus is on applied machine learning and signal processing to bio-signals.
+I have worked with Speech, EEG, and Neuronal signals during my doctoral program and have published multiple papers.
+Currently, at MTX, I am working on Computer Vision problems for an upcoming AI platform.

+Before joining IIT Madras, I was a backend developer at Zoho Corporation.
+I obtained my bachelor's degree as an awardee of the best outgoing student medal from Thiagarajar College of Engineering, Anna University.

 Recent Updates
 ======
+* \[Sept 2021\] "Dual Script E2E Framework for Multilingual and Code-Switching ASR" published in proceedings of Interspeech 2021
 * \[Mar 2021\] "Evidence of Task-Independent Person-Specific Signatures in EEG using Subspace Techniques" published in IEEE transactions on Information Forensics and Security
 * \[Feb 2021\] "Functional parcellation of mouse visual cortex using statistical techniques reveals response-dependent clustering of cortical processing areas" published in PLOS Computational Bilogy
 * \[Sep 2020\] "Seizure Detection Using Time Delay Neural Networks and LSTMs" published in proceeding of of 2020 IEEE Signal Processing in Medicine and Biology Symposium (SPMB), 2020
-* \[Aug 2019\] "Spoof detection using time-delay shallow neural network and feature switching" published in proceedings of the IEEE Automatic Speech Recognition and Understanding Workshop 2019.
-[Access Preprint](https://mariganeshkumar.github.io/publication/2019-01-01-Spoof-detection-using-x-vector-and-feature-switching)
-* \[Apr 2019\] "Subspace techniques for task independent EEG person identification" published in proceedings of EMBC 2019
-* \[Feb 2019\] "Spike Estimation From Fluorescence Signals Using High-Resolution Property of Group Delay" published in IEEE transactions on Signal Processing